Daniil-Danone/Daniil-Danone/README.md

 👋 Hi, I’m @Daniil-Danone.
 📑 As you can see I'm a backend-developer.
-My skills: Python with frameworks such as Django, DjangoRestFramework, Flask, FastAPI; PostgreSQL, MySQL, Docker, Ubuntu, GitHub Actions, DokcerHub.
+My skills: Python with frameworks such as Django, DjangoRestFramework, Flask, FastAPI; aiogram, pyrogram, PostgreSQL, MySQL, Docker, Ubuntu, GitHub Actions, DokcerHub.
 And some frontend technologies like JavaScript, React, HTML, CSS.
 👨‍💻 Currently, I am engaged in commercial backend development for web applications and work in one Moscow IT company remotely

 <!---